 Eskimo Pies are bars of vanilla ice cream, on a stick, coated in chocolate.

-The chocolate serves three purposes: it helps to keep the ice cream fresh, and stop it from losing its shape, and it adds an element of appeal.
+The chocolate serves three purposes: it helps to keep the ice cream fresh, helps it preserve its shape, and adds an element of visual and taste appeal.

 Eskimo Pies were invented by a high school teacher named Christian Kent Nelson in Onawa, Iowa, at home in 1920.